isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

 automatic recovery for that backend is enabled, the server disconnects from the respective backend and then attempts to reconnect.
-During the recovery process, the server ceases to serve clients according to the ``disable-dhcp-on-db-loss`` configured option, but continues to respond to commands.
+During the recovery process, the server ceases to serve clients according to the ``disable-dhcp-on-db-loss`` configured option, and continues to respond to commands.
 If connectivity to all backends is restored, the server returns to normal operations.
 If connectivity cannot be restored after ``max-reconnect-tries``, the server issues a fatal error and exits.

+The entire database connection mechanism can be completely disabled by setting ``enable-connection-recovery`` to false.
+This will cause the server to ignore the failure of the database connections and it is highly discouraged.
+This will cause the server to not function properly and log errors.
+The default value for ``enable-connection-recovery`` is true.
+This feature is mainly used by hook libraries which can function properly without permanent database connections.